dsc-courses/practice.dsc40a.com/problems/wi24-midterm1/wi24-midterm1-q05.md

 _Originally Problem 5 on the first Winter 2024 Midterm Exam._

-Suppose the following information is given for a linear regression:
+Suppose the following information is given for linear regression:

 $X = \begin{bmatrix}
 1 & 2\\